CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 - Request review of an Appeals Council denial in Federal Court

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 However, if you have a medical condition that automatically wins SSD benefits, you should file all of your application as soon as possible.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Send it in quickly.

 Additionally, once you receive an SSA denial, you have 60 days to file an appeal.
 You must also meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could get on a prior application.